heathermiller/dist-prog-book/chapter/8/big-data.md

 *Limitations*
 - It only works for batch processing jobs.
 More sophisticated applications are not easy to be abstracted as a set of map/reduce operations.
 In sum, it cannot work well for iterative, graph, or incremental processing.
-- MP has to do I/O operation for each job and makes it too slow to support applications that require low latency.
-- The master is a single point of failure.
-- Writing raw MP program still requires plentiful efforts from programmers, especially when real applications require a pipeline of MapReduce jobs and programmers have to write coordinate code to chain together those MP stages.

-`TODO: FIX text and reference` Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
+- MR has to do I/O operation for each job and makes it too slow to support applications that require low latency. `TODO: FIX text and reference` Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
 In regular map reduce framework like Hadoop, this requires the developer to manually handle the iterations in the driver code.
 At every iteration, the result of each stage T is written to HDFS and loaded back again at stage T+1 causing a performance bottleneck.
 The reason being wastage of network bandwidth, CPU resources and mainly the disk I/O operations which are inherently slow.
 In order to address such challenges in iterative workloads on map reduce, frameworks like Haloop {% cite bu2010haloop --file big-data %}, Twister {% cite ekanayake2010twister --file big-data %} and iMapReduce {% cite zhang2012imapreduce --file big-data %} adopt special techniques like caching the data between iterations and keeping the mapper and reducer alive across the iterations.
+- The master is a single point of failure.
+- Writing raw MR program still requires plentiful efforts from programmers, especially when real applications require a pipeline of MapReduce jobs and programmers have to write coordinate code to chain together those MR stages.

 **FlumeJava**
 FlumeJava was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
 FlumeJava represents each dataset as an object and transformation is invoked by using methods on these objects.
 It constructs an efficient internal execution plan from a pipeline of MapReduce jobs using deferred evaluation and optimizers such as fusions.
 The debugging ability allows programmers to run on the local machine first and then deploy to large clusters.